4hands2cats/UnityDebugToolkitDocumentation/docs/Documentation.md

 # Patch Note

 This section is the log of all the changes and additions to UDT since release.
+## V1.2.1
+##Fix
+-A major issue in the static command check
+-Removes some dev logs

 ## V1.2.0
 ### Features